TrueBlocks/trueblocks-docs/content/blog/2021/046-getting-erc20-transfer-events.md

 contributors: ["Thomas Jay Rush"]
 ---

-A TrueBlocks recipe to display every ERC20 Transfer event from a given smart contract.
+A TrueBlocks recipe to show every ERC20 Transfer event from a given smart contract.

 **Note:** The following assumes you have a copy of (either by having built it yourself or downloaded it) the TrueBlocks Appearance Index.
 These instructions also assume that the address you're querying is an ERC 20 smart contract.